AUSTIN CRIMINAL LAWYER

 Mr. Shrum has the experience and dedication to provide you with outstanding representation at every step of the criminal justice process.
 With the seeming inexhaustible resources at the disposal of the government, you need a qualified Austin criminal attorney to level the playing field and provide you with the best defense available.
 And remember that the earlier you retain an attorney in defense of a criminal matter, the better off you are.
 We suggest, in fact, that you engage the services of your lawyer as soon as you learn you are being investigated for a possible crime, even if you have not yet been charged.

-What Kind of Experience Is Important?
+What Kind of Experience Should my Lawyer Have?

 A graduate of the University of Texas at Austin, and the University of Texas Law School, Matthew Shrum has the experience you need when you look for a criminal lawyer.
 Upon graduation, he immediately became immersed in the practice of criminal law as a prosecutor in the Travis County Attorney’s Office.
 During his tenure as prosecutor, Mr. Shrum handled thousands of cases, including DWI, marijuana and other drug offenses, theft offenses (including burglary), assault, family/domestic violence, driving offenses (including traffic cases and driving on a suspended license), weapons offenses, criminal mischief, criminal trespass, public intoxication, lewd conduct, and prostitution, among others.